| Up | Prev | PrevTail | Tail |

 use.

-can be used on the top level inside the compound statement, i.e. as
+return can be used on the top level inside the compound statement, i.e. as

-can be used within a top level <
+return can be used within a top level << … >> construction within the

 compound statement.
-In this case, the return
+In this case, the return transfers control out of both

 the group statement and the compound statement.

-can be used within an if
+return can be used within an if… then… else… on the top level within

-the compound statement.NOTE: At present, there is no construct provided to permit early termination of a for
+the compound statement.NOTE: At present, there is no construct provided to permit early termination of a for,

-statement.
-In particular, the use of return
+while, or repeat statement.
+In particular, the use of return in such cases results in

 a syntax error.
 For example,